oliviab598/oliviab598/README.md

 Hi! my name is Olivia Brown :)

-I'm a computer science major at Oberlin College graduating in May 2025.
+I'm a software engineer at Bank of America, having graduated from Oberlin College in 2025.

 I take a special interest in software engineering and software development.